riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 http://localhost:8080/welcome
 ```

-It should work just fine.
+And it works just fine.

-There are other HTTP methods that are supported by Vapor, but their implementation is very similar to what we saw today.
+There are other HTTP methods that are supported by Vapor, but their implementation is very similar to what we saw already.
 I think you can see that this is very easy to create advance routing in your own Vapor app.

 # Leaf

 So what is [Leaf](https://github.com/vapor/leaf)?
 It is a Vapor way of creating front-end applications, a very powerful templating language.
-So it is not like whole Angular or Rails that provides a lot of functionality out of the box but it has I would say a similar templating functionalities for creating web page templates.
+It is not like whole Angular or Rails that provides a lot of functionality out of the box but it has I would say a similar templating functionalities for creating web page templates.

 How to use it in Vapor project is very simple.
 With Swift Package Manager, cause this is a main dependency management system that is used in Vapor, most of this stuff is simple, you just need to add a Leaf package to the app like this: